run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

 !!!
 Abstract "NOTE"

     The search field looks for any information that is in any other workspace, sprint, list or task.
+To optimize the search, a new filter has been created that allows selecting activities by the estimated date of its development (the period of its beginning and conclusion).
+To use it, it is necessary to follow the instructions:
+    1. For the correct operation of this field it is necessary that the Workspace, Sprint and activity have an estimated date of beginning and end;
+    2. Make the search.
+The system will then return a list of Workspaces, Sprints, and Activities that are among the date referenced in the search.

 ***II - Create a Sprint***